ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Aggregate Request

-The AggregateReq request is used by the leader to send a set of reports to the helper.
-These reports MUST all be associated with the same PPM task and batch.
+The AggregateReq request is used by the leader to coordinate aggregation of a set of reports with the helpers.
+These reports incident to a particular AggregateReq MUST all be associated with the same PPM task and batch.

 For each aggregator endpoint `[aggregator]` in `AggregateReq.task_id`'s parameters except its own, the leader sends a POST request to